Codeception/Codeception/docs/07-AdvancedUsage.md

     /**
      * @return array
      */
-    protected function pageProvider() // alternatively, if you want the function to be public, be sure to prefix it with `_` {
+    public function pageProvider() // alternatively, if you want the function to be public, be sure to prefix it with `_` {
         return [
             ['url'=>"/", 'title'=>"Welcome"],